 Every university in the UK has a Vice-Chancellor, and ours is Professor Jean-Noël Ezingeard.
 The role of Vice-Chancellor is to lead the university.
 You may see Jean-Noël at graduation ceremonies or even just around campus, if you do see him, say hello!

 The King’s Head pub sits on the junction of Roehampton High Street, Danebury Avenue and Roehampton Lane.
 Although not a part of the University, this pub is a great spot to take visiting family for a Sunday roast.

 L – The Library

 We’re very proud of our library here at the University of Roehampton.
-It’s been open now for just over a year and was awarded both a RIBA London Award 2018 and RIBA National Award 2018 for its architectural design.
+It opened in 2017 and was awarded both a RIBA London Award 2018 and RIBA National Award 2018 for its architectural design.

 You can book a tour of the building and our wonderful staff will be able to show you everything amazing that it has to offer.